Why bulldogs are prone to allergies

 Knowing that your Frenchie is experiencing an allergy isn’t enough: you need to discover the root cause of what’s bothering your beloved bulldog.
 Food intolerances and allergies are hard to diagnose, so you’ll need to talk to your vet to diagnose what’s causing the problem.

-The easiest way to determine if your English bulldog is allergic to a specific food is through an elimination diet.
+The easiest way to determine if your American bulldog is allergic to a specific food is through an elimination diet.
 This includes putting dogs on a novel protein or hydrolyzed protein diet for six to eight weeks to remove potential food allergens and slowly reintroducing ingredients back one at a time to see if a reaction occurs.

 Vets may do an elimination diet to rule out the specific food causing your dog’s ailment.
 They can narrow down which animal protein, dairy, carbohydrate, vegetable protein, or artificial ingredient is causing the problem.